Africa's Elusive Eleven

 We have not seen a bushpig in the wild.

-We have had just two caracal sightings - one in the Kruger Park near Satara camp and the other at Kielie Krankie wilderness camp in the Kgalagadi, where it was waiting to ambush a steenbok.
+We have had just three caracal sightings - two in the Kruger Park, one near Satara camp and the other near Crocodile Bridge and one at Kielie Krankie wilderness camp in the Kgalagadi, where it was waiting to ambush a steenbok.

 For our first 10 years of visiting African national parks we saw no honey badgers but then we saw our first one in the Kruger Park near Olifants camp.
-Since then we have had 3 other sightings in the Kruger - one near Punda Maria, and two more near Olifants.
+Since then we have had 7 other sightings in the Kruger - one near Punda Maria, two more near Olifants and a few in Tamboti camp - you can see the images and view a video on the camp page.
 We have also seen them in Halali camp in Etosha.

 We have seen just three porcupines in all the years we have been visiting game reserves.
 We saw our first one at Tamboti camp in the Kruger park, our second one at Halali waterhole in Etosha and the third at Kielie Krankie wilderness camp in the Kalahari.